zio/zio/microsite/src/main/tut/overview/handling_errors.md

 The final method, `ZIO#retryOrElseEither`, allows returning a different type for the fallback.

 For more information on how to build schedules, see the documentation on [Schedule](/datatypes/schedule.html).

+# Next Steps

+If you are comfortable with basic error handling, then the next step is to learn about [safe resource handling](handling_resources.html).